AudioMuse-AI - Let the choice happen, the open-source way

 - Pros: No need to set K, finds varied shapes, robust to noise.

-- Cons: Sensitive to eps and min_samples parameters, can struggle with varying cluster densities, no direct "centroids."
+- Cons: Sensitive to eps and min_samples parameters, can struggle with varying cluster densities, no direct "centroids," and can be slow on large datasets (complexity is O(n log n) to O(n²)).

 3. GMM (Gaussian Mixture Models)